About

 Simple redirects

-The mechanic was intentionally simple: replace t.me with t-do.ru, and the link works again.
-This let bloggers, media teams, and businesses continue publishing links to their channels on websites and social networks.
+The idea was intentionally simple: replace t.me with t-do.ru, and the link works again.
+That let bloggers, publishers, and businesses keep sharing channel links on websites and social media.
 The service supported channels, groups, bots, user profiles, and private invite links.

 Link converter